Member

 MOMMAS House, Nassau County

-MOMMAS House in Nassau County is a residential program for young, homeless, pregnant or parenting women ages 18 to 24 and their babies.
-The organization is using the Fidelis Care grant for maternal and child health programs that includes workshops and educational materials on prenatal care, childbirth, breastfeeding, newborn care, parenting, maternal mental health, and other related topics.
+MOMMAS House in Nassau County is a residential program for young homeless pregnant or parenting women ages 18 to 24 and their babies.
+The organization used the Fidelis Care grant to create a maternal and child health program that includes workshops and educational materials on prenatal care, childbirth, breastfeeding, newborn care, parenting, maternal mental health, and other related topics.
+35% of participants in the MOMMAS House supportive housing program also received behavioral health treatment referrals.

 Healthy Baby Network, Monroe County

 Healthy Baby Network of Rochester’s primary goal is to ensure that every parent in the community has the information and support needed to bring a healthy baby into a nurturing home.
-The organization is using the Fidelis Care grant to provide pregnancy-related education, support, and partnership that vulnerable parents in the community need to pursue and achieve better health for themselves and their babies.
-In collaboration with community partners, the grant also helps provide diapers, wipes, car seats, strollers, workshops, and other resources to Healthy Baby Network clients.
+The organization used the Fidelis Care grant to provide pregnancy-related education, support, and partnership that vulnerable parents in the community need to pursue and achieve optimal health for themselves and their babies.
+The grant also supported a community baby shower that provided diapers, wipes, car seats, strollers, workshops, and other resources to 175 Healthy Baby Network clients.

 Oswego County Opportunities, Oswego County

-Funds from the Fidelis Care Maternal Health Program support the Oswego County Opportunities OPTIONS program.
+Funds from the Fidelis Care Maternal Health Program will be used to support the Oswego County Opportunities OPTIONS program.
 This program has provided services to Oswego County mothers and their children for over 35 years.
 OPTIONS serves about 120 people who enter the program pregnant or shortly after giving birth, through ongoing care management services or short-term crisis intervention.
+42% of participants continued breastfeeding for at least six months, exceeding the national average of 25%.

 Project Stork, Orleans and Genesee Counties

-Project Stork is a community-based nonprofit organization supporting the maternal mental health and wellness of mothers of infants and toddlers.
+Project Stork is a community-based non-profit organization supporting the maternal mental health and wellness of mothers of infants and toddlers.
 This support is provided by three program aides trained in maternal mental health from Postpartum Support International.
 Through this work, mothers complete screenings and connect with outside referrals as needed.
 Participants also get behavioral health support and monthly supplemental benefits.
+During the grant period, 88% of participants completed perinatal depression screening two or more times.

 Project-Stork-3